 Angora goats are well known for their wool and are often used in textile manufacturing.
 Depending on their level of care, most goats of this breed live an average of 10 years.
 They often have excellent care, as this improves the quality of their wool.

-Often considered the best of both worlds, the pygora goat is a combination of the pygmy goat and the Angora goats.
+Often considered the best of both worlds, the pygora goat is a combination of the pygmy goat and the Angora goat.
 Despite crossbreeding, this goat has a very long life span.
 It often leaves an average of 10 to 20 years, depending on the quality of care.

 This goat is both compact and covered in soft and valuable wool.
 It is a wonderful addition to any farm or household as well.
 Just make sure to take care of it and tend to its grooming needs often!